Our story

 Originally from Boulder, Colorado, with a Masters and doctoral work in Education.
 Sarah currently lives in North Carolina with her husband and two teenage daughters, attending All Saints Orthodox Church in Raleigh, NC where they work closely with the youth and young adult ministries there, as well as partner with her Presbystera to create and distribute preschool and early elementary Orthodox educational materials.
 She is passionate and committed to building ministries that support youth and young adults in their growth in the faith.

-Telos Support
+Telos Project Support

 Senior Clergy Advisors